afinn2/Finn-Data-Science-Portfolio/TidyData_Project/README.md

 Split method guide (never needed to use split): https://pandas.pydata.org/docs/reference/api/pandas.Series.str.split.html

 ## Instructions 🏫:
-Make sure to run from start to finish.
+Make sure to run the entire jupyter notebook from start to finish.
 I installed Matplotlib.pyplot, pandas, numpy, and seaborn but did not use the latter in my code.

 ## Features 🔥:
 - You can see athletes sorted by the highest color medal they have won!